HTTP error codes provide information about the status of an online request to a server—if it was successful or not, and what the error is.

-Other times, instead of a 500 error code, you might encounter a blank screen.
+In some cases, you might see a blank screen instead of a 500 error.
 This happens with browsers like Safari and Firefox.
 And if you’re trying to access a bigger brand’s website, you might even see a custom Error 500 message.

 What Causes an Internal Server Error?

-Unlike 400 error codes that indicate a problem from the client’s side, an internal server error message shows an error occurred primarily from the web server’s configuration.
+Unlike 400 error codes that indicate a problem from the client’s side, an internal server error message shows an error rooted in the server’s configuration.

-In the case of WordPress sites, it could be that a plugin or theme function has malfunctioned.
-It might also be that your server has reached its PHP memory limit, or there is a corrupted .hts file.
+In the case of WordPress sites, it could be that a plugin or a theme that has malfunctioned.
+It might also be that your server has reached its PHP memory limit, or there is a corrupted .htaccess file.

 Whatever the case, if the internal server error stays on for too long, say five hours or more, Google might flag this as a site-level issue, and this might affect your SEO.